freenas/freenas-docs/userguide/storage.rst

 snapshots are automatically created on the source computer, they are automatically replicated to the destination computer.

+.. note:: Replicated data is not visible on the receiving system until the replication task completes.

 Examples: Common Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~